Kitware/trame/docs/content/docs/tutorial-example.md

 from trame.html import vtk, vuetify, widgets
 ```

-We are creating a single page application with a drawer (`trame.layouts`), and we want to use one of Trame's predefined widgets (`trame.html`) for displaying and interacting with visualization pipelines.
+We are creating a single page application with a drawer (`trame.layouts`), and we want to use one of trame's predefined widgets (`trame.html`) for displaying and interacting with visualization pipelines.

 **Finally**, our VTK pipelines are fairly straight forward, but not available as one of the vtk examples.
 We replaced the import for our cone VTK pipeline